 As school draws to an end, I’ve been collecting lists of places to go and things to do this summer.
 Here are a few links to get you started:

-–Shore happenings – Jen Miller’s Down the Shore with Jen blog.
-The second edition of her book Explorer’s Guide – The Jersey Shore: Atlantic City to Cape May is being released now.
+–Shore happenings: The second edition of Jen Miller’s book Explorer’s Guide – The Jersey Shore: Atlantic City to Cape May is being released now.

 –I recently heard Kevin Woyce speak about Jersey Shore history – totally interesting stuff.
 He has a book out, Jersey Shore History and Facts – check it out.